If you want to speak Italian like a native, you must know these 8 colloquialisms that every Italian uses!

 – Non ne ho la più pallida idea!
 Non sono di queste parti!
 (I have no idea!
 I’m not from here!)

 Do you want to learn other colloquial expressions?
-Watch our lesson about 10 things Italians always say!
+Watch our video-lesson about 10 things Italians always say!